 Chair Caning and Wicker Repair Charges

-Here’s a general information pricing guideline you might expect to see from seatweavers and wicker restoration professionals across the country.
+The prices below are what you can expect to see from seatweavers and wicker restoration professionals across the country.
 Use this pricing schedule only as a general guide for the typical charges you might expect in your area.

-But keep in mind that not everyone charges the same way, and pricing varies drastically across the country, depending on the cost of living in the area, the weaver’s years of experience, the time and labor involved in completing the project, the material fees, etc., etc., etc.
+Keep in mind that not everyone charges the same way, and pricing varies drastically across the country, depending on the cost of living in the area, the weaver’s years of experience, the time and labor involved in completing the project, the material fees, etc., etc., etc.

 Mike Meyer, Mazeppa, MN sign painter made The Wicker Woman sign